 FLEXIBLE AND EXTENSIBLE ARCHITECTURE

-Our first version of the toolkit [4] was tightly linked to a particular tracking technology.
+Our first version of the toolkit [5] was tightly linked to a particular tracking technology.
 This means that other technologies could not be exploited.
-The current version of the toolkit decouples the API from underlying tracking technologies.
-We describe our extensible plugin architecture, the two tracking systems we integrated, and how those are reflected in the API.
+The toolkit's current version decouples the API from underlying tracking technologies.